 At the outset of his legal career, Pat practiced for several years at a large Boston firm, a period that included a fellowship in the Government Bureau of the Massachusetts Attorney General’s Office.
 He served as a law clerk to the Honorable Maryanne Trump Barry of the U.S. Court of Appeals for the Third Circuit and to the Honorable Robert J. Cordy of the Supreme Judicial Court of Massachusetts.

-Named to the Massachusetts Super Lawyers Rising Star List, 2017
+Named to the Massachusetts Super Lawyers Rising Stars List, 2017-2018

 “Effective advocacy begins with a full understanding of a client’s interests and objectives.
 On that foundation, a thoughtful, persuasive approach – consistent with the client’s broader persona – can be custom built for the circumstances."